Tareq-Mardini/Chat-With-Ai-RAG/README.md

 # 👨‍💻 Author

-Built with ❤️ using Laravel, React, Qdrant, and modern AI tooling.
+Built with tareq mardini, using Laravel, React, Qdrant, and modern AI tooling.